kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

        xdsBindAddr: 0.0.0.0:9977
      kubernetesArtifactSource: {}
      kubernetesConfigSource: {}
      # Delete or comment out the existing
      # kubernetesSecretSource or directorySecretSource field
      #kubernetesSecretSource: {}
      # Enable secrets to be read from and written to HashiCorp Vault
      vaultSecretSource:
        # Address that your Vault instance is routeable on
        address: http://vault:8200
-       token: root
+       accessToken: root
      # refresh rate for polling config backends for changes
      # this is used for watching vault secrets and by other resource clients
      refreshRate: 15s